-On March 14, 2008, we sold 75% of our interest in SPN Resources for approximately \$165 million, subject to certain post-closing adjustments.
-During the three months ended June 30, 2008, we received an additional \$3.1 million associated with post-closing adjustments and recorded a pre-tax gain on sale of business for the same amount.
+On March 14, 2008, we sold 75% of our interest in SPN Resources for approximately \$168.1 million.
 SPN Resources represented substantially all of our operating oil and gas segment.
 Subsequent to March 14, 2008, we have accounted for our remaining interest in SPN Resources using the equity-method within the oil and gas segment.
 Additionally, we retained preferential rights on certain service work and have a turnkey contract to perform well abandonment and decommissioning work associated with oil and gas properties owned and operated by SPN Resources on March 14, 2008.